top of page

 7.55pm - Sam's first ever seizure

 Sam remained unconscious for 35 minutes and during that time he was having clusters of seizures.
-I was beside myself with fear, and thought I was going to lose him.
+I thought I was going to lose him.

 Sam was rarely ill.
 He was such a healthy, happy little boy.
 To see this happening to him made no sense at all.